zanachka/curl-impersonate-lexiforest/README.md

 If you'd like to help, please check out the [open issues in the origional repo](https://github.com/lwthiker/curl-impersonate/issues) and [open issues here](https://github.com/lexiforest/curl-impersonate/issues).
 You can open a pull request with your changes.
 Note that some of the upstream issues have been fixed.

 This repository contains the build process for `curl-impersonate`.
 The actual patches to `curl` are maintained in a [separate repository](https://github.com/lexiforest/curl) forked from lwthiker's fork of the upstream curl.
-The changes are maintained in the [impersonate-firefox](https://github.com/lexiforest/curl/tree/impersonate-firefox) and [impersonate-chrome](https://github.com/lexiforest/curl/tree/impersonate-chrome) branches.
+The changes are maintained in the [impersonate-chrome](https://github.com/lexiforest/curl/tree/impersonate-chrome) branch.

 You may also need the [forked and patched](https://github.com/lexiforest/boringssl) BoringSSL.